29Sep/094

 - Next, click the Tween button

-on the bottom of the animation window. - Depending on how long you want the dissolve effect to last, a short number amount of frames (like 10) will dissolve the image quickly.
+- Depending on how long you want the dissolve effect to last, a short number amount of frames (like 10) will dissolve the image quickly.
 A larger number (like 30) will make the dissolving effect last longer.
 Set the frame rate by selecting all the frames and then there is a button in the lower right.

 - Select the second frame, then, while holding down the SHIFT key, select your last frame (this will select all your frames except the 1st one)